noopurv/SAP-Copilotstudio/README.md

 - Microsoft Teams
 - Microsoft Power Platform

- ## Video Demonstration
-A video walkthrough of the scenario is provided to illustrate the steps and the seamless interaction between the different technologies.

 ## Repository Contents
 This repository contains Power Automate flows and a detailed PDF with steps on how to build out this scenario using these flows in Copilot Studio.